mitchelllisle/data-privacy-papers/README.md

 stringent privacy measures, such as differential privacy, can hinder both personalization and generalization.
-In this paper, we propose a Differentially Private Federated Prompt Learning (DP-FPL) approach to tackle this challenge by leveraging a low-rank adaptation scheme to capture generalization while maintaining a residual term that preserves expressiveness for personalization.
+In this paper, we propose a Differentially Private Federated Prompt Learning (DP-FPL) approach to tackle this challenge by leveraging a low-rank factorization scheme to capture generalization while maintaining a residual term that preserves expressiveness for personalization.
 To ensure privacy, we introduce a novel method where we apply local differential privacy to the two low-rank components of the local prompt, and